 "A rise in cortisol increases the body's desire for sugar so it can feed the muscles to help us run from danger.
 However, the danger we face today is an angry boss or gridlock on the freeway.
-Except cortisol still reacts in the same way even though we don't need to run anywhere.
-In fact, we sit at our desks, so the glucose released by our body to prep the muscles to run gets stored as fat by insulin."
+Except cortisol still reacts in the same way, even though we don't need to run anywhere," she explains.
+"In fact, we sit at our desks, so the glucose released by our body to prep the muscles to run gets stored as fat by insulin."

 Unfortunately, stress — and the body's triggered response to it — is unavoidable.
 So, what can you do to mitigate its effect on your waistline?
 Read on for expert tips to beat the stress-induced belly bulge.

 Plus, when you don't get enough sleep, you tend to reach for sugary foods to give you a quick boost of energy, says Dr. Gottfried, which just adds to the belly fat dilemma.

 2. Don’t Skip Meals

-When you're desperate to shed those extra pounds, you might think skipping a meal to reduce your calories is a good idea.
+When you're desperate to shed those extra pounds, you might think skipping a meal to reduce your calorie intake is a good idea.
 Don't do it!

 The result?
-You binge the next time you eat, leading to a surge in blood sugar.
-When this happens, your body releases a flood of insulin, which stores the excess sugar as fat.
-And the vicious cycle goes on and on!
+You may overeat the next time you nosh, causing a surge in blood sugar.
+When this happens, your body releases a flood of insulin, which stores that excess sugar as fat.
+(Talk about a vicious cycle!)

-5. Skip the Booze
+4. Nix the Booze

 After a long, stressful week, sipping on a cocktail might be your go-to way to unwind.
 But if you're struggling with belly fat, booze will just make things worse.
 "Alcohol raises cortisol levels, which will impact your blood glucose and insulin levels," says Dr. Gottfried.

-6. Limit Sugar and Processed Foods
+5. Limit Sugar and Processed Foods

 Cookies and chips are the ultimate comfort food when you're stressed.
-But cutting down junk food is a must for anyone trying to beat belly fat.
+But cutting down on junk food is a must for anyone trying to beat belly fat.

 This may cause a chain reaction leading to more visceral fat, the deep fatty tissue that lies beneath your abdominal wall, which can result in a host of health problems, including metabolic syndrome — a group of symptoms that signal an increased risk for heart disease, diabetes and stroke.

 "Reducing your sugar intake and removing processed foods will reset blood sugar and insulin," says Dr. Gottfried.

-9. Find Small Ways to Stay Active
+7. Find Small Ways to Stay Active

-Apovian agrees: NEAT can increase your brown fat, which helps you scorch more calories.
+Dr. Apovian agrees: NEAT can increase your brown fat, which helps you scorch more calories.
 So, how do you make the most of NEAT?
 Essentially, take every opportunity to get your body moving.

 A crappy boss and credit card bills might be the most obvious sources of stress.
-But gluten or dairy could also be stressing you out on a physiological level, as they trigger inflammation in your gut, says Dr. Gottfried.
+But gluten or dairy could also be stressing you out on a physiological level, as these foods can trigger inflammation in your gut, says Dr. Gottfried.
 And when your gut is irritated, it sends out stress signals, which in turn increases your risk of accumulating belly fat and may even lead to pre-diabetes.